 Some take the stance that using a mixed economy which incorporates some free market elements with some government regulation is the proper approach.
 This is called the so-called "third" or "middle" way.
-Those advocating for this are really just selling out on economic freedom.
-As governments grow they will implement more and more regulations, thus, crowding out free markets and bringing loss of prosperity and more poverty due to the inevitable economic restrictions placed on individuals.
-An example of this are licensing laws that place a barrier on individuals who are trying to make a living in a particular occupation or trade.
-Convincing evidence for the benefits of economic freedom is as simple as looking at the economic freedom index.
-Those countries near the top of the economic freedom index are the most prosperous and have the least amount of poverty those near the bottom have the most amount of poverty and are least prosperous.
+Those advocating for this are compromising economic freedom.
+As government grows, layers of restrictive regulations will be implemented.
+The result is a swift reduction in free-market innovation and competition.
+As a consequence, prosperity wanes and poverty increases.
+Licensing laws that place barriers on individuals who are trying to make a living in a particular occupation or trade is just one example of innumerable ones.
+Convincing evidence for the benefits of economic freedom is as simple as looking at the Economic Freedom Index.
+Those countries near the top of the index are the most prosperous and have the least amount of poverty, while the opposite is true for those near the bottom.

-The bottom line is that economic freedom is about the sanctity of individual rights and liberty.
-These were the principles fought for and codified by the founding fathers of the United States of America who were inspired by the Enlightenment Ideals of "Life, Liberty, and Property" developed during the "Age of Reason".
+Economic freedom or 'Free-Market Capitalism' is about the sanctity of individual rights and personal liberty.
+It is the only moral system and and has lifted billions of people out of crushing poverty over the last 200 years.
+Economic freedom formed a bedrock of the moral principles undergirding the founding of the United States of America.
+These were the principles fought for and codified by the founding fathers who were inspired by the Enlightenment Ideals of "Life, Liberty, and Property" posited during the "Age of Reason".

-Read and learn about current events (not covered or lightly covered by mainstream media); most importantly learn from the greatest intellectuals of the past (e.g., Von, Mises, Hayek, Hazlitt, Friedman) and current era (e.g., Yaron Brook, Thomas Sowell, Walter Williams, Jordan Peterson) that base their observations and philosophy in objective reality and the principle that your life and your own personal flourishing is your primary moral goal.
+Read and learn about current events (lightly covered or ignored by mainstream media); most importantly learn from the greatest intellectuals of the past (e.g., Adam Smith, Mises, Hayek, Hazlitt, Friedman) and current eras (e.g., Thomas Sowell, Walter Williams, Jordan Peterson, Yaron Brook) that base their observations and philosophy in objective reality and the principle that your life and your own personal flourishing is your primary moral purpose.